 People always ask me: "And which one is this waterfall with the path you can walk under the water?".
 It's famous Seljalandsfoss.
 It's very easy to get there as it's located along the Icelandic ring road approximately 1h45min drive from Reykjavik.
 The best time to visit the place it's at the sunset when the sun rays shines through the water tail creating a remarkable rainbow.
 Just have a walk on the path under the Seljalandsfoss and make the famous shot!

-Heading more South and you will notice another popular waterfall and one of the main Icelandic Ring road's attraction – the powerful Skogafoss.
-It spreads enormous amount of water and in sunny days you can notice a single or even a double rainbow in front of the vast wall of the water.
+Heading more South and you will notice another popular waterfall and one of the main Icelandic Ring road's attractions – the powerful Skogafoss.
+It spreads an enormous amount of water and on sunny days you can notice a single or even a double rainbow in front of the vast wall of the water.
 The popular shot you can take in this spot is when you approach close to the waterfall and make it look powerful in comparison to the human silhouette.

-Jokulsarlon Glacier Lagoon is undeniably one of the most popular tourist attractions of Iceland.
-It is also photographer's heaven as the glacier lagoon with icebergs looks breath-taking during every season or time of a day.
-Moreover on another side of the road you can make some long exposure shots of the icebergs landing on the black sand beach.
+Jokulsarlon Glacier Lagoon is undeniably one of the most popular tourist attractions in Iceland.
+It is also a photographer's heaven as the glacier lagoon with icebergs looks breath-taking during every season or time of a day.
+Moreover, on another side of the road, you can make some long exposure shots of the icebergs landing on the black sand beach.
 With the Sun shining through ice they really look like diamonds.

 Dakota DC3 Plane Wreck on Black Sand Beach